Manatee feeding experiment starts slowly as cold looms

 Officials are also using $8 million in state money on several projects aimed at restoring manatee habitat and planting new seagrass beds, but that is a slow process and won’t ultimately solve the problem until the polluted waters are improved.

-People can report any manatee they see that might be distressed by calling a wildlife hotline at 888-404-3092.
+People can report any manatee they see that might be distressed by calling a wildlife hotline at 888-404-FWCC (3922).
 Other ways to help are donating money through a state-sponsored fund or purchasing a Save the Manatee vehicle license plate.

 That’s better than feeding manatees personally, which does more harm than good because the animals will associate humans with food, according to officials.
 People and manatees have struggled to coexist for decades.

-Note: This story has been corrected to fix the state wildlife hotline number.